Click for Details

 Roda price: $15.00

 All classes & Roda are open to all levels, beginners included.
 New students will need to purchase a shirt from the academy for an additional $25.00.
 Students from other academies may wear shirts from their respective schools for both classes & Roda.

 All students (new & visiting) should wear comfortable shoes and (white) pants with a belt.

-The latest news about João Grande and the Capoeira Angola Center can be found in the most current Edition of the quarterly newsletter here.
-Enjoy!
+Stay tune for the latest news about João Grande and the Capoeira Angola Center in our future newsletter!